Particle Studios

 You can use the Constellation Browser to test your website locally on port 80.
 In order to do that:

-1. Run a server that at least serves your files statically on localhost at port 80.
-For instance, on Mac you could go to the root folder of your website via the Terminal and type: python3 -m http.server 80
+1. Run a server that serves your files on localhost at port 80.
+For instance, on a Mac you could open the root folder of your webiste with the Terminal, and then type in: python3 -m http.server 80

 2. On the Playdate Simulator, open the Constellation Browser and you’ll land at the homepage.
 If you aren’t there, select "homepage" from the Playdate Menu within the app.